Conviction of Domestic Violence Can Have Long-Term Repercussions

-In Kentucky, the laws governing domestic violence carry significant and severe penalties.
-Whenever you are charged with Assault in the Fourth Degree (Domestic), you run a very real risk of spending time in jail.
+Kentucky laws governing domestic violence carry significant and severe penalties.
+Whenever you are charged with assault in the fourth degree (domestic), you run a real risk of spending time in jail.
 A first offense carries a potential punishment of up to 12 months in the county jail.
-If you are convicted of a third or subsequent offense of Assault in the Fourth Degree (Domestic), your charge may be treated as a class D felony, carrying a punishment of up to five years in prison.
+If you are convicted of a third offense of fourth degree assault (domestic), your charge may be treated as a class D felony, carrying a punishment of up to five years in prison.

 Aggressive Defense Against Domestic Violence Charges

-It is easy to be charged with domestic violence.
-Under Kentucky law, police responding to a report of spousal abuse may make an arrest if there is any sign of injury, no matter how slight.
-However, it's not as easy to be convicted.
+Under Kentucky law, police responding to a report of domestic violence may make an arrest if there is any sign of injury, no matter how slight.
 These charges can and must be aggressively defended.
+At Olsen & Oliver, PLLC, in Paducah, we represent clients who face domestic assault charges or other assault charges.

-In cases of domestic violence, police may only talk to witnesses who support the victim.
-As your lawyer, I will talk to all witnesses and examine evidence such as medical reports.
+In cases of domestic violence, it can be important for your attorney to talk to the witnesses and examine the evidence - such as medical reports - to determine the strength of the charge against you.
 If the evidence is not strong enough to convict you, it may be that a trial by jury will offer the best protection for your situation.

-If you have been charged with domestic violence, it is imperative that you hire someone with the knowledge and willingness to ensure that your rights are protected.
+If you have been charged with domestic violence, it is imperative that you hire a lawyer with the knowledge to ensure that your rights are protected.
 Employing counsel early in the investigation may allow exculpatory evidence and witness statements to be collected.
-To schedule an appointment with me, attorney Kevin Olsen, call 888-560-3989 or contact me online.
-My law office is located in Paducah, Kentucky.
+To schedule an appointment, call 270-575-3500 or contact us online.
+Our criminal defense attorney represents clients in criminal matters throughout Western Kentucky from our office in Paducah.